aaronspring/ncl_lazy_vim/README.md

 Changelog
 ---------
+* v0.1:
-* v0.1:  uses all NCL resources and NCL functions from website <br>
+uses all NCL resources and NCL functions from website as of 2016/09/18 <br>
-        also completes variables gathered by 'cdo vardes files' if cdo installed <br>
+also completes variables gathered by 'cdo vardes files' if cdo installed and vars_completion enabled <br>
-        requires '*.ncl' files, variable_completion <br>
+requires '*.ncl' files <br>
 ncl_completion can be enabled or disabled in .vimrc <br>

 Working on
 ----------
 * syntax highlighting
-* getting functions and resources dynamically, see https://github.com/aaronspring/cdo_lazy_vim
+* getting functions and resources dynamically, see example uses 'cdo --operators' https://github.com/aaronspring/cdo_lazy_vim
 * anything else needed?

 Credits and acknowledgements
 ----------------------------
-* Prince K Xavier, the dude who set up auto-completion for NCL and made me think to do this for CDO
+* Prince K Xavier, the dude who set up auto-completion for NCL and made me think to do this for CDO first and now back to NCL

 Sister project
 --------------
-* same stuff for NCL: https://github.com/aaronspring/cdo_lazy_vim
+* same stuff for CDO: https://github.com/aaronspring/cdo_lazy_vim